 The first unsuccessful attempt to roll out the 4.7 version from ATB to Tamel took place in 2010.
 At that time, there was no methodical approach which would allow for appropriate work organization and the handling of difficult situations, and so the project was discontinued.

 Having learned a lesson from the first unfinished rollout, the second attempt assumed the engagement of a Polish implementation company to manage this undertaking.
 Previously, the project lacked a partner who would be able to work out a compromise between the specific requirements of the plant in Tarnów and the system model existing in ATB.
-In 2011, BCC was called in to the project to serve as a link between key users and the Austrian Competence Center.
-BCC consultants helped us in defining discrepancies, analysing them, and working out some compromised solutions.
+In 2011, SNP was called in to the project to serve as a link between key users and the Austrian Competence Center.
+SNP consultants helped us in defining discrepancies, analysing them, and working out some compromised solutions.
 This resulted in success.
 Apart from obvious business benefits for the headquarters and our company, end users of the SAP system also perceived this change as positive.
 Initially, the local project team and users showed a very distrustful attitude towards another attempt to carry out the rollout, but soon everyone noticed the benefits of this change and accepted it.
 An important element of motivation for everyone involved in this project was the awareness that the next step in the short-term horizon will be the extension of the SAP system functionality to cover production and the implementation of the PP module in Tamel.

 Agata Hajduk, IT Coordinator, FSE Tamel SA